nuwaLab/wingmuzz/README.md

 - AFLNet

 We have provided a `afl-fuzz` binary of linux_x86_64 under the aflnet directory.
-If you use other OS_archs, you can compile on your own.
+If you use other OS_Archs, you can compile on your own.
 ```bash
 git clone https://github.com/aflnet/aflnet.git
 ```